George Bryan

-George Bryan (1731 – January 27, 1791) was an Irish/American Pennsylvania businessman, and politician of the Revolutionary era.
+George Bryan (1731 – January 27, 1791) was an Irish born American Pennsylvania businessman, and politician of the Revolutionary era.
 He served as the first vice-president of Pennsylvania (analogous to lieutenant governor) and its second president (governor) following the Declaration of Independence from Great Britain.
 He was an early abolitionist and sponsored the bill which helped bring about abolition in Philadelphia.
 He also served as a judge of the Pennsylvania Supreme Court.

 Early life and family

 Bryan was born at Old Bridge, Church Street, Dublin in the Kingdom of Ireland on August 11, 1731, to a merchant.
 He emigrated to Philadelphia in 1752 to join a business partnership arranged by his father.
 That partnership soon came to an end, but Bryan went on to become a successful businessman, both as a retailer and as an importer and exporter.
 He married Elizabeth Smith in 1757.
 Their family would number ten children.
 His son, Samuel Bryan (1759–1821) was a Pennsylvanian Anti-Federalist author.
 He was inducted into the original American Philosophical Society around 1758.